 As usual in Plymouth in February the weather was grim n grey.

-In their way these paintings are a triumph of the human spirit over grim cold environment reminding us that things are rarely as bad as they look if one looks carefully.
+These paintings are a triumph of human spirit over grim, cold environment reminding us that things are rarely as bad as they look, that if one looks carefully life has more colour than you may have first thought.

 Following a ‘colour revelation’ (see “Red Bales“) the previous summer while studying at at the Painting School of Montmiral in SW France the artist was becoming increasingly frustrated being house bound.